finnix/finnix-live-build/README.md

 * If building for arm64, [this merge request](https://salsa.debian.org/live-team/live-build/-/merge_requests/202) if it hasn't been accepted yet

 The default build directory will be ```nobackup/lb/``` from the script directory ("nobackup" is so my home network backup program will skip over it).

+## Issues and pull requests

+To open a Finnix issue, please use the main [Finnix issue tracker](https://github.com/finnix/finnix/issues), not this repository's.
+Pull requests will be considered here, but you probably also want to open an issue to track it.